The Best Vietnamese Restaurants in Toronto

 Here are the best Vietnamese restaurants in Toronto.

-Writing by Cynthia Nguyen.
 Top photo by Not Peppermint in the blogTO Flickr pool.

 This Ossington eatery has developed a cult following for its deep bowls of steaming broth balanced with noodles, beef and all the essential accents (fresh herbs, sprouts, scallions).
 Line-ups at peak times are not uncommon, but service is assuredly fast so tables turn over quickly.
 More »

 Two east-side locations (in Leslieville and East Chinatown) specialize in North Vietnamese dishes.
 Standouts on the menu are seafood dishes like the Bun Canh Tom Hanoi ($7.50), a lemongrass-tamarind soup with spicy shrimp, or grilled fish preparations like Cha Ca ($11), a Hanoi-style grouper with dill and shrimp paste.
 More »

 The non-pho dishes are the way to go at this cash-only spot in Brockton Village.
 Veer from the usual vermicelli and opt instead for the banh cuon, thin sheets of steamed fermented rice batter delicately wrapped around pork.
 More »